niulingxiao/GES/README.md

 # GES
-There are some large files that we store separately, here are the links
+There are some large files that we store separately, here are the links.

 https://pan.baidu.com/s/1Fr2XvjZc2brjEcBxddHYlg?pwd=ospa
 code：ospa